mingrammer/python-practices/basics/underscore/README.md

 <br>

+**__double_leading_underscore**

-**__double_leading_underscore**This is about syntax rather than a convention. *double underscore *will* *mangle the attribute names of a class to avoid conflicts of attribute names between classes. (so-called “mangling” that means that the compiler or interpreter modify the variables or function names with some rules, not use as it is)
+This is about syntax rather than a convention. *double underscore* will mangle the attribute names of a class to avoid conflicts of attribute names between classes. (so-called “mangling” that means that the compiler or interpreter modify the variables or function names with some rules, not use as it is)
-The mangling rule of Python is adding the “_ClassName” to front of attribute names are declared with *double underscore. *That is, if you write method named “__method” in a class, the name will be mangled in “_ClassName__method” form.
+The mangling rule of Python is adding the “_ClassName” to front of attribute names are declared with *double underscore*._
+That is, if you write method named “__method” in a class, the name will be mangled in “_ClassName__method” form.

 ```python
 class A: